Projects

 - Open a Space detail page

-- Projects tab (default view) shows all projects in that space
+- Click the Projects tab to see all projects in that space

 - Click any project card to open project detail view